thxjao/typescript-zero-to-hero/README.md

-# typescript-zero-to-hero
+# Typescript Zero to Hero
-A vault containing resumes of the contents that i used to learn typescript from a javascript background.
+This repository contain all the resumes that I wrote while i was studying Typescript.